House committee approves revamped plan that'd give teachers $1,200 raises, not $1,000

 Meanwhile, a Senate panel has backed his plan, setting up a likely conflict between the upper and lower chambers on the budget.

-Last month the House Education Committee voted to return the school funding plan—called the Minimum Foundation Program—to Louisiana's top school board and for that panel to remove the $39 million.
+Last month the House Education Committee voted to return the school funding plan to BESE and for that panel to remove the $39 million.

 Despite fervent pleas from education groups, the House Education Committee on Tuesday turned down Gov. John Bel Edwards' proposed $39 million …